exalearn/colmena/docs/quickstart.rst

 Colmena applications are split into a "thinker" application generates tasks that are executed on remote resources.
-The two applications communicate via Redis queues.

-First, launch redis in the background: ``redis-server``

-We setup the Redis queues in Python using Colmena's "queue building" function:
+The easiest way to connect them is using Python's native interprocess communication via our :class:`~colmena.queue.python.PipeQueues`:

 .. code-block:: python

-    client_queues, server_queues = make_queue_pairs('localhost', topics=['generate', 'simulate'])
+    queues = PipeQueues(keep_inputs=True, topics=['generate', 'simulate'])

-This command connects to a server on localhost and creates separates queues for simulation and task generation results.
+This command creates separates queue for simulation and task generation results, and ensures that the task inputs will get sent back to the client with the result.

 Using ProxyStore
 ++++++++++++++++